 Leadership domain scores.
 The results of the factorial ANOVA for Leadership domain scores by age, teaching experience, and type of school (elementary, middle, and high school teachers) revealed only type of school was significant.
 No significant differences were found for age and teaching experience.
 Post hoc results show highly significant interactions among elementary school teachers, middle school teachers, and high school teachers.
 Elementary school teachers differed significantly with both middle school teachers and high school teachers in the Leadership domain scores by type of school.
-Middle school teachers differed significantly with both elementary school teachers and high school teachers in the Leadership domain scores by type of school.
-The results show highly significant interactions among high school teachers, elementary school teachers, and middle school teachers.
+Middle school teachers in the Leadership domain scores by type of school.
+Middle school teachers in the Leadership domain scores by type of school.
+The results show highly significant interactions among high school teachers, elementary school teachers, and middle school teachers, and middle school teachers in the Leadership domain scores by type of school.
+The results show highly significant interactions among high school teachers, elementary school teachers, and middle school teachers, and middle school teachers.